ijortengab/bash/functions/code-generator-parse-options/dev/DOCUMENTATION.md

     The generated code doesn't create a definition of original arguments.
 --no-rebuild-arguments
-    The generated code doesn't create a reposition arguments. (set -- ${array[@]}) Use it if your script doesn't need operands (arguments non option) or the entire options are standalone.
+    The generated code doesn't create a reposition arguments. (set -- ${array[@]}) Use it if your script doesn't need operands (arguments non option).
     This option does not apply in case of a second loop with getopts, ie there is a single character type short option that needs value (value, flag_value, multivalue) or there are at least two single short options